Felix Manalo (film)

-Felix Manalo is a 2015 Filipino biographical film about the life of Felix Ysagun Manalo, the first Executive Minister of the Iglesia ni Cristo (INC; Church of Christ), and the church he preached.
+Felix Manalo is a 2015 Filipino biographical film about the life of Felix Manalo, the first Executive Minister of the Iglesia ni Cristo (INC; Church of Christ), and the church he preached.
 Manalo is regarded by the members of the Iglesia ni Cristo as the last messenger of God and the restorer of the true Church of Christ, whom the INC gives the title Sugò ("messenger" or "envoy").
 The story and screenplay were written by INC evangelism head Bienvenido Santiago.
 The film was directed by Joel Lamangan.
 All content of the film was screened and approved by the INC.

 Synopsis

 Felix Manalo (portrayed by Trillo) studies, joins, doubts, and eventually leaves both Catholicism and Protestantism before starting a church he believes to be a restoration of the Biblical church founded by Jesus.